janekfleper/typst-fancy-units/docs/manual.typ

 If a unit is split up into multiple parts due to the styling, you can use a colon to join the components again.
 This is useful when you want to apply styling only to the prefix or the base unit.
 In addition this is also necessary to include a Typst variable in a unit.
+=== Format exponent <num-format-exponent>

 Since the underscore character `_` is reserved for _italic_ styling you have to use the function `sub()` to add a subscript to a unit.
 As for an exponent, the parser will attach the subscript to the previous unit and the formatter will use the function `math.attach()`.
 If a unit has both an exponent and a subscript, everything will therefore be formatted correctly.
+The exponent of a number can be formatted separately before the rest of the number is formatted.
+This enables fine-grained control over the exponent format compared to the default scientific notation.
+To change the exponent format, add the function `format-exponent()` to the configuration:

 #fancy-units-configure((per-mode: "fraction"))
 #my-tidy.show-example-table(